albinlofmark/git-repository/Git Workshop.md

 1. Create a new project folder and initialize a Git repository.
  - Change directory to desired folder.
 For example: cd C:\Users\cowbo\OneDrive\Dokument
  - Make a directory to store files: mkdir "Programing"
- - Change to directoty where you want to store the files: cd Programing
+ - Change to directory where you want to store the files: cd Programing
  - Initialize a Git repository: git init

 2. Create a few files with different content.